 The last concert of the contract was a recording made for the national broadcaster VARA in Hilversum – made for a radio transmission, with an audience present in the studio.
 This recording quickly gaines a very special status, when Eric Dolphy died in Berlin just four weeks later, 36 years old.
 It seems his death was caused by maltreatment by the hospital, when he fell into coma from his diabetes.

-The VARA recording made June 2 this year has since then issued on record several times with the somewhat misleading title «Last Date».
+The VARA recording made June 2 this year has since then, been issued on record several times with the somewhat misleading title «Last Date».
 Even if it was the last studio recording of Dolphy, it was far from the last time Dolphy played.
 He was very active during the next weeks, both in Paris and in Berlin – up to June 28, when he collapsed on the stage in Berlin.